A probabilistic approach to the asymptotics of the length of the longest alternating subsequence: Random permutations

 \begin{rem} \rm The above approach via $m$-dependence has another advantage, it provides using standard m-dependent probabilistic statements various types of results on ${\rm LA}_n(\tau)$ such as, for example, the exact fluctutation theory via the law of iterated logarithm.
 In our setting, it gives:

-Besides the LIL, other types of probabilistic statements on LA$_n(\tau)$ are possible, e.g., exponential inequalities, large deviations, etc. This types of statements are also true in the settings of our next sections. \end{rem}
+Besides the LIL, other types of probabilistic statements on LA$_n(\tau)$ are possible, e.g., local limit theorems \cite{riauba1977local}, large deviations \cite{heinrich1985non}, exponential inequalities \cite{averkamp2005wavelet}, etc. This types of statements are also true in the settings of our next sections. \end{rem}